-Chrysler needed a new six-cylinder engine long before engineers started working on it; the old flat-head six, while very durable, was not quite as powerful or efficient as it could have been.
-That was no reflection on its designers; a great deal of time had passed.
+Chrysler needed a new six-cylinder engine long before engineers started working on it; the old flat-head six, while durable, was badly outmoded.
+That was no reflection on its designers; a great deal of time had passed since the 1920s.
 The situation came to a head when corporate leaders ordered the creation of a new compact car, the future Valiant, to be on the market by model-year 1960.

 They leaned it to the right rather than the left to give the fan just the right spot, near the center of the radiator; the engine was moved a little to the right of the car’s centerline to make more space for the driver’s foot.

 The Valiant team specified a 170 cubic inch in-line six, with a 3.4 inch bore, 3⅛ inch stroke, and the 30° tilt; fortunately, the proposal landed on Plymouth chief Harry Chesebrough’s desk.
 That same day, while approving it, he also asked for a more powerful version to completely replace the flat-head six, then used in trucks as well as cars.
 The slant six size and type was finalized in April 1958, and it was in production for model-year 1960 cars.

 There was no way to increase the cylinder bores, especially since Valiant program chief Bob Sinclair refused to give even a quarter of an inch more length.
 Within five days, though, engine designers Bob Rarey and Willem Weertman had figured out how to add one more inch of stroke (to 4 ⅛ inches) instead; they did need to create a different crankshaft, a new block with greater deck height, and longer connecting rods and pushrods; but everything else would be the same.
 The 225 cubic inch version joined the development program around a week after the 170, in April 1958.